zxvv/dehydrated-godaddy-dns-01/README.md

 ## Godaddy.sh

+Use this script to get SSL certificates using your Godaddy API key.

+To get the required Godaddy API key visit: https://developer.godaddy.com/keys/

+### How does it work?

 This script is a hook for [dehydrated](https://github.com/lukas2511/dehydrated) which uses the [Godaddy API](https://developer.godaddy.com/doc#!/_v1_domains) to obtain SSL certificates using dns-01 domain ownership verification.

-This script has one optional dependency: dig.

-You don't have to have dig installed, but this will run faster if dig is installed.
-Without dig, a three minute delay occurs for each domain name.
-With dig installed, the scripts waits for tokens to propagate to the nameservers, which is faster.
+You need only dehydrated to use this script; however, it will run much faster if dig is installed.

+Without dig, a three minute delay occurs for each DNS entry to propagate to nameservers.
-If you have a Godaddy account, you can obtain a Godaddy API key and secret by visiting: https://developer.godaddy.com/keys/
+With dig installed, the scripts watches the nameservers, and finishes as soon as it sees the tokens appear.

 ### Install: